abjelcic/PAUT/CircumferentialWedge/README.md

 # Remarks

-* Wedge geometry parameters follow the usual convention.
-Nevertheless, <code>doc/WedgeGeometry.pdf</code> defines the wedge geometry uniquely.
+* Wedge geometry parameters follow the usual convention. <strike>Nevertheless, <code>doc/WedgeGeometry.pdf</code> defines the wedge geometry uniquely.</strike>
 The only new parameter introduced is the "Wedge radius".

 * Notice that parameter: "Height at the middle of the first element" might be defined in many different ways.
-The one selected is depicted in <code>doc/WedgeGeometry.pdf</code>.
+<strike>The one selected is depicted in <code>doc/WedgeGeometry.pdf</code></strike>.

 * Only dual linear-array probes are supported for now, i.e. matrix probes are not supported although one can easily generalize the code to matrix probes.